Flowpack/varnish/README.rst

 =========================

 The extension expects Varnish to handle BAN requests with the HTTP-Headers X-Host, X-Content-Type and X-Cache-Tags.
-This can be done by adding the following snippet to your vcl_recv:
+This can be done by using the following example vcl:

 ::